AbsaOSS/pramen/README.md

 - `cache` - the table is cached using Spark cache
 - `persist` - the table is persisted in the temporary directory for the duration of the pipeline run.

+This feature is experimental.
+Please, let know if there are any issues when using transient metastore table format.

 ### File-based sourcing
 Let's consider a use case when your data lake has 'landing' area where data is loaded from external sources, in addition